-Lasers can modify both hard and soft tissue, meaning it can be used on bone, teeth and oral tissues.
-Laser dentistry is used in many fields of dentistry, including the treatment of sensitivity, tooth decay, gum disease, whitening, clinical crown lengthening, weaning out infections in root canal therapy, removing tumors, treating cold sores and dissecting frenal attachments, among other uses.
+When a family dentist uses this type of treatment they can modify both hard and soft tissue, meaning it can be used on bone, teeth and oral tissues.
+Laser dentistry is used in many fields of general and emergency dentistry, including the treatment of sensitivity, tooth decay, gum disease, whitening, invisalign, clinical crown lengthening, weaning out infections in root canal therapy, removing tumors, treating cold sores and dissecting frenal attachments, among other uses.

-Benefits of laser dentistry include less need for anesthesia, sutures, cauterizing tissue by promoting blood clotting, sterilization of the area, tissue regeneration, less trauma and easy use.
+Benefits of laser dentistry as stated by the dentist in St. Charles, IL are listed here.
+It includes less need for anesthesia, sutures, cauterizing tissue by promoting blood clotting, sterilization of the area, tissue regeneration, less trauma and easy use.

 Do I need laser dentistry?

 Depending on your oral health, your treatment may involve laser dentistry.
 Local dentist near you in Parker, CO can determine whether you need this dental procedure.